UnbendableStraw/homepod-restore/README.md

   * * Some macs will have "Allow Accessory to Connect" prompts along the way, Allow them!
 Pay attention to more prompts while running restore process, too.

 2. Run the following commands, one at a time.
 Replace YOUR.ipsw with the location of your .ipsw file.
+You can use my latest signed .ipsw [here](https://nicsfix.com/ipsw/18.2.ipsw)

+> [!TIP]
-You can drag your .ipsw file from Finder into your Terminal window to populate it's path.
+> Drag your .ipsw file from a Finder window, into your Terminal window, to populate it's path!

 ```
 gaster pwn